 If you are using Windows

 ^ for multiline entry.

-At start up you need to provide the command line parameter to connect to the genesis-block-hash.
+At start up you need to provide the command line parameter to connect to the specific genesis-block-hash for the testnet of your choice.
 This is a unique identifier which identifies the blockchain and provides security and a guarantee that you are connected to the right blockchain.

 Once that is done you are connected and already fetching the first blocks of the blockchain.